breck7/scrollsdk/treeBase/readme.md

 What is TreeBase?
 -----------------

 TreeBase is the software-less database system for community knowledge bases.
+You can also think of it as Wikipedia for clean, strongly typed data<sup>1</sup>.

 Try It
 ------

+This will launch a TreeBase server on port 4444 using the included example "planets" database.

     npm install -g jtree
     jtree base